My Favorite Bird Feeding Resources

 Brome Bird Care Squirrel Buster Peanut +

-This is another feeder I’ve had for forever.
+This is another excellent feeder.
 Even though the upside down suet feeders won’t stop pesky starlings from feeding, it will keep the numbers down.
 Plus, woodpeckers of all sizes love to cling upside down to feed on this.

 Perky Pet Upside Down Goldfinch Feeders